 Being able to automatize such an adjustment of the simulation parameters and to setup efficient diagnostic tool to balance the number of generations and the number of neutrons per generation would be a consequent improvement for practionners, that could be tackle in a future mandate of the expert group.

-Figure [CPU]: Statistical uncertainty (%) on the mean estimated flux in a cell at the extremity (left plot) and at the center (right plot) of the pin-cell test case discussed below, as a function of the number of neutrons per cycle (x-axis) and of the number of cycles (y-axis).
+Figure 30: Statistical uncertainty (%) on the mean estimated flux in a cell at the extremity (left plot) and at the center (right plot) of the pin-cell test case discussed below, as a function of the number of neutrons per cycle (x-axis) and of the number of cycles (y-axis).
 The thin black lines are iso-uncertainty lines (amongst those, the thick black lines and the thick red line are associated to (respectively) 10%, 5% and 1% of uncertainty).
 The white lines are iso-cpu lines.
 The black labels indicate the value of the bias on the estimation of statistical uncertainties.